MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/mfpf-development-in-cordova-applications.md

 > Apache Cordova is an open-source mobile development framework.
 It allows you to use standard web technologies such as HTML5, CSS3, and JavaScript for cross-platform development, avoiding each mobile platforms' native development language.
 Applications execute within wrappers targeted to each platform, and rely on standards-compliant API bindings to access each device's sensors, data, and network status.

-IBM MobileFirst Platform Foundation provides an SDK in the form of a standard Cordova plug-in.
+IBM MobileFirst Platform Foundation provides an SDK in the form of several Cordova plug-ins.
 Learn how to [Add the MobileFirst Platform Foundation SDK to Cordova applications](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications).

 The MobileFirst SDK feature set provides the following: